Setting Up Your Own Self-Hosted NAS

 Future-proofing your setup

 Plan for growth and change.
 Use standard interfaces and avoid vendor lock-in.
 ZFS datasets and Docker Compose are portable.
 Keep enough spare SATA ports or add a HBA card now, not later.
 Document the network layout, NAS configuration and recovery steps in plaintext in a repository.
-That file will be invaluable when you tire of remembering details.
+That file is worth far more than memory when you come back to it six months later.

 Hardware tip: separate the boot device from the storage pool.
 Use a small mirrored SSD for the OS and keep the data pool on separate drives.
 That makes OS reinstall or migration simpler.